epirecipes/sir-julia/markdown/ode_surrogate_1d_1d/ode_surrogate_1d_1d.md

 ## Discussion

 With a fairly small number of actual model simulations, the above code generates surrogate models for three separate outputs that work well across the range of parameter inputs and are several orders of magnitude faster than the original model.
+More complex functional responses e.g. the time to the peak may be harder to capture, and approaches that search new parameter candidates in the local vicinity of existing parameter values may be suboptimal in this case.